Malicious URL Detection using Machine Learning: A Survey: Malicious URL Detection as a Service

-(iv) \emph{Strong Adaptation}: A real-world malicious URL detection system has to deal with a variety of practical complexity, including adversarial patterns such as concept drifting where the distribution of malicious URLs may change over time or even change in adversarial way to bypass the detection system, missing values (e.g., features that are unavailable or too expensive to compute in required time cost), increasing number of new features, etc. A real-world malicious URL detection system must have a strong adaptation ability to work effectively and robustly under most circumstances.
+(iv) \emph{Adaptation}: A real-world malicious URL detection system has to deal with a variety of practical complexities, including adversarial patterns such as concept drifting where the distribution of malicious URLs changes over time or even change in adversarial way to bypass the detection system, missing values (e.g., unavailable features or too expensive to compute under given time constraints), increasing number of new features, etc. A real-world malicious URL detection system must have a strong adaptation ability to work effectively and robustly under most circumstances.

-(v) \emph{Good Flexibility}: Given the high complexity of malicious URL detection, a real-world malicious URL detection system with machine learning should be designed with good flexibility for easy improvements and extensions.
+(v) \emph{Flexibility}: Given the high complexity of malicious URL detection, a real-world malicious URL detection system with machine learning should be designed with good flexibility for easy improvements and extensions.
 These include the quick update of the predictive models with respect to new training data, being easy to replace the training algorithm and models whenever there is a need, being flexible to be extended for training models to deal with a variety of new attacks and threats, and finally being able to interact with human beings whenever there is a need, e.g., active learning or crowdsourcing for enhancing performance.